Hash-based cryptography: Examples of hash-based signature schemes

+The stateless hash-based scheme SLH-DSA is specified in FIPS-205.

 Implementations

 The XMSS, GMSS and SPHINCS schemes are available in the Java Bouncy Castle cryptographic APIs.
+LMS and XMSS schemes are available in the wolfSSL cryptographic APIs.
 SPHINCS is implemented in the SUPERCOP benchmarking toolkit.
 Optimised and unoptimised reference implementations of the XMSS RFC exist.
 The LMS scheme has been implemented in Python and in C following its Internet-Draft.